 From a layout perspective, it’s important to consider dynamic lighting to create an ambient atmosphere, in addition to hard flooring, to reduce the physical impact and acoustics of the workout.
 There are many options, as laminated or hardwood flooring can work well in non-weight lifting areas.
 It’s also important to consider the location of the gym in the home.
 For instance, floor-to-ceiling windows might work well to enhance the view during your cardio workout.
 More importantly, air should be constantly circulating to keep the space cool.
 The considerations are seemingly endless but the possibilities are exciting and inspiring!

-With the pandemic raging in full throttle, it’s likely we’ll be at home for longer than anticipated.
+With the pandemic still having a massive impact, it’s likely we’ll be at home for longer than anticipated especially in these cold winter months.
 As we spend more time indoors, daily exercise is essential for overall wellness and especially mental health.
 Working out can also boost mood and promote sleep.
 Speaking for myself, working out early in the morning helps me kickstart the day on a positive note.
 Contact us to start planning your home gym in style.